FelipeVieiraDantas/RPGTalk/Assets/RPGTALK/ReadMe.txt

 The coin animation is from Tutpad (https://www.tutpad.com/tutorials/how-to-create-an-animated-pixel-art-coin)

-The sprites and voices in the Timeline demo are form our beloved Unity-chan © UTJ/UCL (http://unity-chan.com/)
+The sprites and voices in the Timeline demo are from our beloved Unity-chan © UTJ/UCL (http://unity-chan.com/)

+Node Editor was created based on the awesome Node Editor Framework by Levin Gäher (http://www.levingaeher.com/NodeEditor/index.html)

 ###############################################################################